Create and update resources

 A complete example of a YAML file with resource definitions for a Decodable pipeline to move data between two Apache Kafka topics can be found below.

-Step 2: Apply the resource definitions
+Step 3: Apply the resource definitions

 decodable apply resources.yaml

-The decodable apply command accepts multiple input files.
+The apply command accepts multiple input files.
 This can be especially useful with shell globbing (with *).
-For example, decodable apply resources/*.yaml applies all resources in all YAML files in the resources directory.
+For example:

-The response contains a set of YAML documents for each resource in the apply input, identifying the resource (by kind, name, and id), and showing the apply result for that resource ( created, updated, or unchanged).
-Here is an example of a successful response after applying:
+The apply command outputs a series of YAML documents, corresponding to the input.
+Each output document identifies the resource (by kind, name, and id), and shows the apply result for that resource ( created, updated, or unchanged).

 ---